Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Topological Charge

 This means that the remaining cocycles are

 Applying the 2-cocycle and normalization conditions again

 which just leaves us with the cocycles

 Note that these cocycles only depend on the labels $k$, $h$ and $c$ of the membrane operators and not on any operators like $\hat{y}$.
 Furthermore, we can remove the cocycle $\frac{1}{[h^{-1},h]_{k,c}}$ using the projective matrix representation $[\alpha_2^{k,c}(h^{-1})]_{i_2,l_2}$.
-From Equation \ref{Equation_proj_inverse}, we know that
+From Equation \ref{Equation_proj_inverse} in the main text, we know that

 where the inverse on the latter expression is on the matrix not the group element.
 Using these simplifications, the state resulting from the charge measurement is given by

 Next, we wish to commute the remaining operators on $m_1$ past the membrane operators on $m_3$ which produce the base loop.
 To do so, we must first obtain expressions for the dual phases on the geometry given in Figure \ref{Figure_measurement_direct_membranes}.
 Note that the periodic boundary conditions in the two horizontal directions, along with flatness in the cube region itself, means that the parallel edges have equal labels.
 As usual, we split the intersection region into two wedges, shown in Figures \ref{Figure_measurement_upper_wedge} and \ref{Figure_measurement_lower_wedge}.
 Then, using the formulae given in Table \ref{Table_Dual_Phase} for the contributions to the dual phase for each tetrahedron, the contribution to $\theta^h_D(m_1)$ from the upper wedge is